ianubhavsisodia/Yolo_Realtime_object_detection/README.md

 * Enhanced Security Measures
   * The project's real-time applications bolster security in various domains, providing       advanced tools for entrance control in special areas, optimizing traffic monitoring, and fortifying security in critical locations such as airports and banks.
+* Public Safety and Military Operations
+  * With a focus on real-time Object Detection, Tracking, and Event Recognition, the system proves indispensable in ensuring public safety and supporting military operations by promptly identifying and responding to potential threats.
+* Urban Planning and Behavioral Analysis
+  * Beyond security, the project contributes to urban planning efforts, utilizing advanced techniques like adaptive background subtraction.
+It also enables nuanced analysis of person behavior, providing valuable insights for urban development and public space management.